eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 • Low-grade elevations may require repeat screening.
 Phenylalanine levels can rise for several weeks after birth in children with hyperphenylalaninemia or phenylketonuria (PKU).
 A low-grade elevation 24-72 hours following birth might signal true PKU, not merely hyperphenylalaninemia.

-• Measure plasma phenylalanine and tyrosine levels as soon as possible after an abnormal screening result.
+Measure plasma phenylalanine and tyrosine levels as soon as possible after an abnormal screening result.
 An elevated phenylalanine level with low or normal tyrosine level is expected.
-Remember that patients with liver disease or tyrosinemia typically have elevated phenylalanine and tyrosine levels.
+Hepatic insufficiency and tyrosinemia can feature elevated phenylalanine levels, although typically in the context of elevated tyrosine.

 Procedures